Hassan-mehsen/CryptoLakehouse/dags/README.md

 # DAGs Directory

-This folder contains all Airflow DAGs responsible for orchestrating the ELT pipeline of the CryptoLakehouse project.
+This folder contains all Airflow DAGs responsible for orchestrating the ELT pipeline of CryptoAnalytics.

 > Each DAG coordinates data ingestion, transformation, loading, and maintenance tasks, ensuring reliable and scheduled data flows with strong quality controls and optimized resource usage.